Division of Gastroenterology

 We aggressively pursue research to continually offer clinical trial therapies and advanced treatment options.
 Our large research team includes 14 RN and clinical research coordinators to manage multiple ongoing trials in gastrointestinal disorders, cancer, liver disease, liver transplantation, and advanced therapeutic endoscopy.
 The hepatology research section has focused on the treatment of viral hepatitis, primary liver cancer, fatty liver disease, hepatic encephalopathy, and hepatorenal syndrome.
 Gastroenterology investigators continue to research therapies for the treatment of IBD, clostridium infection, gastroparesis, and other conditions.
 Ongoing trials in advanced therapeutic endoscopy involve improvement in therapeutics and development of new techniques and devices for use in management of hepatobiliary diseases and gastrointestinal disorders.
 Collaboration with the Henry Ford Innovation Institute is encouraged and supported.

 The Division of Gastroenterology offers 5 positions annually for our 3-year fellowship program.
 Our fellows utilize the latest technology for diagnostic and therapeutic procedures.
 In addition, we admit one advanced therapeutic fellow yearly.
 Fellows are exposed to a broad range of gastrointestinal and liver disorders.
 With over 22 teaching faculty supporting the education of fellows, residents and students, our fellows enjoy significant support in their educational efforts.
-Fellows are mentored in research and endoscopy including advanced therapeutics.
+Fellows are mentored in research and endoscopy including advanced therapeutics, and rotate through our dedicated multi-disciplinary IBD clinic.
 The fellowship has a 100% first time board pass rate.
 In addition, fellows from around the state of Michigan rotate on the liver service to fulfill their hepatology requirements.
 As such, in addition to the Henry Ford Hospital fellows, over 100 external fellows have been trained in hepatology.